cmmr/interprocess/README.md

 optionally block with or without a timeout.

-Works cross-platform, including Windows, MacOS, and Linux, and can be used to synchronize a mixture of R sessions and other types of processes if needed.
+Works cross-platform, including Windows, MacOS, and Linux, and can be used to synchronize a mixture of R sessions and other types of processes.

 Implemented using the [Boost C++ library](https://www.boost.org/doc/libs/release/libs/interprocess/).